Diagnosing and Treating Bipolar Disorder

 Because the Bipolar Disorder shares many symptoms associated with other mental disorders, it is often misdiagnosed as:

 - Unipolar (major) depression

 - Personality Disorders

 At Braden Counseling, we are committed to helping people by helping them to first understand what is happening to them, we are here to help.
 If you feel like someone you know needs evaluation for bipolar disorder, please contact us immediately.
 We can help you and your loved one get your lives back in order.
-We have five convenient locations in Sycamore, Rochelle, Elgin, Geneva, and Bartlett.
+We have five convenient locations in Sycamore, Rochelle, Elgin, Oregon, Geneva, and Bartlett.